 Kitchener, approximately 60 miles to the west of Toronto, was named after Earl Kitchener, the pointing moustachioed figure who appears on First World War recruiting posters.

 Until 1916 the city was called Berlin.
 Wartime anti-German sentiment resulted in calls to change the name.
 Citizens were given several names to choose from and, in a vote, Kitchener proved the winner.

 The region’s German heritage is celebrated during the annual Kitchener-Waterloo Oktoberfest and in Christmas markets.

-Ho Chi Minh City in Vietnam
+Ho Chi Minh City name change in Vietnam

 Saigon, formerly the capital of the Republic of Vietnam, was renamed in honour of the revolutionary leader Ho Chi Minh, who was the chairman of the Worker’s Party of North Vietnam between 1951 and 1969.
 Decades prior to that he worked in London at the Drayton Court Hotel.

 In 1975, following the end of the war with the USA, Saigon’s name was changed.
 Many residents, among them the young, continue to call the city Saigon rather than Ho Chi Minh City.

 For an overview of the city area few places surpass the Saigon Skydeck, the observation level in the Bitexco Financial Tower.

 Enjoy this post about 11 cities that have changed their names and are worth travelling to visit?
 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.